What You Need to Know About GA4 and What to Do About It

 For additional support and recommendations on this topic, about how they’ve improved acquisition reporting, review the events they automatically begin to track when you set up GA4, and custom reports ideas for how they recommend capturing and visualizing the conversion funnel.

 Here’s a recap of the important dates related to GA4 set up and UA sunsetting as well as the implications of the shift on your site data.

 What does this mean for my Conductor integration?

-The Conductor team recommends setting up your GA4 properties (opens in a new tab) in addition to your UA properties as soon as possible.
-This would give you ~12 months of historical GA4 data once UA is deprecated.
+As always, the Conductor team recommends in addition to your UA properties as soon as possible.
+The earlier the better to have enough historical GA4 data to hit the ground running once UA is deprecated.

 What if I need more information or assistance for my account?

 Reach out to your customer success representative for additional information and recommendations on how to get buy-in from your organization about the transition and setting up your GA4 account.

 Check out and save this infographic for a compact and shareable summary of the key GA4 updates: